ava-labs/avalanche-docs/docs/nodes/maintain/subnet-configs.md

 #### `proposerMinBlockDelay` (time.Duration):

-The minimum delay enforce in building snowman++ blocks.
+The minimum delay performed when building snowman++ blocks.
 Default is set to 1 second.

 As one of the ways to control network congestion, Snowman++ makes sure that no two blocks can be build before a `proposerMinBlockDelay` seconds delay.
 Some high-performance custom VM may find this too strict.
 This flag allows tuning of maximal frequency at which blocks can be built.